lunaticthinker/lunaticthinker.github.io/content/posts/2024-06-15-what-are-coding-principles.md

 ## 5. Separation of Concerns (SoC)

-I separate UI, orchestration, domain rules, and infrastructure so each can evolve or be swapped without collateral damage.
+The idea is straightforward: separate your UI from orchestration, domain rules from infrastructure.
+When you do this well, you can evolve or swap any layer without causing collateral damage elsewhere.

-Typical Layers: Transport (HTTP/UI), Application (use case orchestration), Domain (rules), Infrastructure (DB, external APIs).
+The layers typically look like this: Transport (HTTP/UI), Application (use case orchestration), Domain (business rules), Infrastructure (database, external APIs).

-My extraction flow:
+My process for extracting concerns:

-1. Spot mixed responsibilities (persistence + notification, etc.).
+1. Spot where responsibilities are tangled together—like persistence mixed with notifications.
-2. Pull each concern into a dedicated component.
+2. Pull each concern into its own dedicated component.
-3. Keep orchestration thin and declarative.
+3. Keep your orchestration layer thin and declarative, like a table of contents.

 Example (JavaScript):